About The Conference:

 - Evidence in action: Midwives impacting MNCH through best practices

-OVERALL EXPECTED OUTPUT OF THE CONFERENCE AND CONAMA INAUGURATION
+OVERALL OUTPUT OF THE CONFERENCE AND CONAMA INAUGURATION

-- African midwives updated and trained in key interventions for saving mothers and newborns
+- African midwives were updated and trained in key interventions for saving mothers and newborns

-- Strategic directions for sustainable quality midwifery care developed
+- Development of Strategic directions for sustainable quality midwifery was initiated

-- CONAMA launched and actions for implementation approved
+- CONAMA was launched and actions for implementation approved